JAORMX/lab-compliance-operator/workshop/content/exercises/03-creating-your-first-scan.md

 ```

 Once the scans are finished, we can take a look at the scan results.
-Those are represented as Kubernetes object `compliancecheckresult`
+Those are represented as the CustomResource `compliancecheckresult`
 and labeled with the scan name:
 ```
 $ oc get compliancecheckresults -nopenshift-compliance -lcompliance.openshift.io/scan-name=ocp4-e8